-The basic VRP with one OF for delivery routes and a common set of few constraints is already a NP-Hard optimization problems [27,28].
-In this study, the MILP formulation was tested using General Algebraic Modeling System (GAMS) ® language and the Convex Programming Language Executable (CPLEX) solver in the Network-Enabled Optimization System (NEOS) server [29].
+The basic VRP with one OF for delivery routes and a common set of few constraints is already a NP-Hard optimization problem [27,28].
+In this study, the MILP formulation was tested using GAMS (General Algebraic Modeling System) language and the CPLEX Solver in the NEOS server [29].
 Nevertheless, a small instance with 15 nodes used up all the computational resources, as shown in Section 4.
 Due to the complexity of the model, the number of restrictions, and different indexes in the decision variables, an exact solution is not feasible in a short computational time; therefore, a more advanced solution technique should be implemented.
-This article presents a metaheuristic that uses a procedure that includes the following four steps to solve the problem, as shown in the IDF0 diagram in Figure 2:
+This article presents a metaheuristic that uses a procedure that includes the following four steps to solve the problem, as shown in the IDF0 diagram in Fig. 2:

-Step 1: Assign R2 routes to visit all the suppliers, load the vehicles, and assign the customers according to the number and type of loaded products;
+1) Step one: Assign R^2 routes to visit all the suppliers, load the vehicles, and assign the customers according to the number and type of loaded products.

-Step 2: Map routes and improve R2 routes;
+222 2) Step two: Map routes and improve R2 routes.

-Step 3: Assign customers and suppliers to R1 and R3 routes according to the actors that are not included in R2 routes;
+3) Step three: Assign customers and suppliers to R1 and R3 routes according to the actors that are not included in R2 routes.

-Step 4: Design and improve R1 and R3 routes.
+4) Step four: Design and improve R1 and R3 routes.

-The solution algorithm for this specific UGD model is based on the cluster first-route second heuristic and a wellknown metaheuristic such as the Greedy Randomized Adaptive Search Procedure (GRASP) [8-30] with a local search heuristic such as the 2-opt optimal operator [31,32].
+The solution algorithm for this specific UGD model is based on the cluster first-route second heuristic and a well-known metaheuristic such as the greedy randomized adaptive search procedure (GRASP) [8,30] with a local search heuristic such as the 2-opt optimal operator [31,32].